 The Company grants both service-based and performance-based stock awards to employees pursuant to the PCTEL, Inc. 2019 Stock Incentive Plan.
 When service-based restricted stock is granted, the Company records deferred stock compensation within additional paid-in capital, representing the fair value of the common stock on the date the restricted shares are granted.
 The Company records stock compensation expense on a straight-line basis over the vesting period of the applicable service-based restricted shares.
-During the second quarter of 2022, the Company awarded executives and key managers long-term incentives comprised one-third of service-based restricted stock and two-thirds of performance-based restricted stock.
-During the second quarter of 2022, the Company awarded executives and key managers long-term incentives comprised one-third of service-based restricted stock and two-thirds of performance-based restricted stock.
+For the annual awards granted to executives and key managers in the nine months ended September 30, 2022 and 2021, respectively, the Company awarded long-term incentives comprised of one-third service-based restricted stock and two-thirds performance-based restricted stock.
 The Company awarded service-based restricted stock to all other participating employees.

-The following table summarizes service-based restricted stock activity for the six months ended June 30, 2022:
+The following table summarizes service-based restricted stock activity for the nine months ended September 30, 2022:

-Shares Average Fair Value

-Unvested Restricted Stock Awards - December 31, 2021 326,336 \$ 7.76

-Shares awarded 233,744 4.66

-Shares vested (166,473) 7.30
+The following the contract of Shares Weighted Average Fair Value Unvested Restricted Stock Awards - December 31, 2021 326,336 \$ 7.76 Shares awarded 233,744 4.66 Shares vested (166,473) 7.30 Shares cancelled (3,285) 5.85 Unvested Restricted Stock Awards - September 30, 2022 390,322 \$ 6.12

-Shares cancelled (2,135) 5.70

-Unvested Restricted Stock Awards - June 30, 2022 391,472 \$ 6.12